lunarmodules/Penlight/doc/manual/08-additional.md

-Verification issues will further cloud the picture, since regular expression people try to enforce constraints (like year cannot be more than four digits) using regular expressions, on the usual grounds that one shouldn't stop using a hammer when one is enjoying oneself.
+Verification issues will further cloud the picture, since regular expression people try to enforce constraints (like year cannot be more than four digits) using regular expressions, on the usual grounds that you shouldn't stop using a hammer when you are enjoying yourself.

 `pl.sip` provides a simple, intuitive way to detect patterns in strings and extract relevant parts.